IT IS GOING TO GET MESSY!

 "I will stand over here on my island of pure, clean, wholesome living and WAIT...WAIT for them to see how great my island (church) is.
 And then they will want the same thing and clean themselves up and come over to my island."

-If not careful, that is the unwritten rule inside the church.
+If we’re not careful, that is the unwritten rule inside the church.
 The "attractional model" of the church has slowly been dying.
-Possibly been dead for 95% of churches who used to operate in that model--except for the exception of the larger mega-box churches who are able to provide the greatest amenities and attractions.
+Possibly been dead for 95% of churches who used to operate in that model--the exceptions are the larger mega-box churches who are able to provide the greatest amenities and attractions.

-So what keep us "waiting" for them to "come to our church," instead of us pursuing relationships with gospel intentionality?
+So what keeps us "waiting" for them to "come to our church," instead of us pursuing relationships with gospel intentionality?

 So, what do we do instead of getting involved with people’s lives?